December 05, 2022 | fraud--identity-protection

 - When in doubt about a buyer, request the buyer pay in cash or with a certified cashier’s check.

 - Finally, don’t hesitate to report fraud to the authorities, even if you’re embarrassed.
-You’re far from alone, and sharing your experience could aid investigations and keep others from falling victim.
-Contact your credit union, the FTC, the U.S. Postal Inspection Service and your state or local consumer protection agencies.
+You’re not alone, and sharing your experience could aid investigations and keep others from falling victim.
+File a police report and contact your credit union, the FTC internet fraud complaint center, the U.S. Postal Inspection Service, and your state or local consumer protection agencies.

 Every Amplify account holder enjoys fee-free banking.
 That means no overdraft, maintenance, or other banking fees cutting into your pocket.